yalue/cuda_scheduling_examiner_mirror/README.md

 This tool can only be run on a computer with a CUDA-capable GPU and with CUDA installed.
 The `nvcc` command must be available on your PATH.
-The tool has not been tested with devices earlier than compute capability 3.0 or CUDA versions earlier than 8.0.
+The tool has not been tested with devices earlier than compute capability 5.0 or CUDA versions earlier than 9.0.
 GCC version 4.9 or later is required.

+Earlier versions of the tool, developed for devices with compute capability 3.0 or CUDA versions 8.0 or earlier, is available by checking out the `older_cuda` git tag.

 To build, clone the repository, `cd` into it, and run `make`.